vultr/vultr-marketplace/Readme.md

 ## Example Automation with Packer

 The [packer-example](/packer-example) directory is a template for creating an automated Vultr Marketplace build pipeline.
-It's a stripped-down example pulled from the Marketplace Builder, without all the wrappers.
+It's a stripped-down example pulled from the Marketplace Builder without all the wrappers.

 1. If you desire a debug log, export these two variables: